jcng75/EventPulse/docs/report/index.md

 ### EventBridge

 The next step of the project was to create an EventBridge rule to trigger the Lambda function when a new object is created in the S3 processing bucket.
 To do this, I utilized the [aws_cloudwatch_event_rule](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudwatch_event_rule) resource to create the rule.
 The event pattern was configured to match S3 `PutObject` events for the specific bucket.
 For this project, I used the default event bus.

+When doing initial testing, I did not run into terraform apply errors.
+However, when uploading a new object to the S3 processing bucket, the Lambda function was not being triggered.
+After doing some research, I realized that an additional permission was needed to enable EventBridge notifications onto the S3 bucket.
+To fix this, I updated the s3.tf configuration file creating the [s3_bucket_notification](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_notification) resource.